Kefir: Production

 The resulting fermented liquid may be drunk, used in recipes, or kept aside in a sealed container for additional time to undergo a secondary fermentation.
 Because of its acidity the beverage should not be stored in reactive metal containers such as aluminium, copper, or zinc, as these may leach into it over time.
 The shelf life, unrefrigerated, is up to thirty days.

 The Russian method permits production of kefir on a larger scale and uses two fermentations.
 The first step is to prepare the cultures by inoculating milk with 2–3% grains as described.
 The grains are then removed by filtration and 1–3% of the resulting liquid mother culture is added to milk and fermented for 12 to 18 hours.

 Kefir can be made using freeze-dried cultures commonly available in powder form from health food stores.
 A portion of the resulting kefir can be saved to be used a number of times to propagate further fermentations but ultimately does not form grains.

-In Taiwan, researchers were able to produce kefir in laboratory using microorganisms isolated from kefir grains.
+In Taiwan, researchers were able to produce kefir in a laboratory using microorganisms isolated from kefir grains.
 They report that the resulting kefir drink had chemical properties similar to homemade kefir.